 - We do not guarantee any accuracy.
 We do not promise that companies that we recommend will necessarily be any cheaper than what you pay.
 We merely give you an indication of the markup you actually paid, together with an automated response on whether you paid too much based on the amount sent and currencies used.

-- The fee is calculated based on the last rate from each day.
+- The international money transfer fee is calculated based on the last rate from each day.
 That means that if you made your transfer during the course of the day, the markup may be higher or smaller than the one we calculated.
-On average, currencies pairs would move 0.15% or less during the day, making a small impact on our calculation, but some days currencies may move at 1% or more.
+On average, currency pairs move 0.15% or less during the day, making a small impact on our calculation, but some days currencies may move at 1% or more.
 You have to take that into account when you use our calculator.

 - If you insert your deal’s date in an invalid time when the currency markets are not working, there will be no output (“Sorry, no results” message should appear).
 If you received a quote during the weekend, put Friday as the value date to the deal for the calculator to be able to process it.